number24/Comp4711-lab5/data/jobs.md

 -- Wraiths

-Please contact Gandalf if interest, catch any pigeon you see nearby and include letter head *For Gandalf* and I will contact you immediately.
+Please contact Gandalf if interest, catch any pigeon you see nearby and attach letter, include letter head *For Gandalf* and we will contact you immediately.